eduardo-sabino/bootstrap-landing-page/README.md

 # Web News

-This is a project I worked on, in order to practise  UI/UX Design, CSS, and Bootstrap fundamentals.
+This is a project I worked on to practise UI/UX Design, CSS, and Bootstrap fundamentals.
 I also used an API called **News API**.

 ## how to use:
     npm install